scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

       \item Better scope: The team can fully focus on improving the event control based recording process.
     \end{itemize}

-As presented, Sumatra already has a http based record store available.
+As presented, Sumatra already has a HTTP based record store available.
 Yet it does not suite the requirements of our cloud platform.
 Firstly because there is no automatic mechanism to push the data in the cloud.
 The MirroredFileSystemDataStore has to be fully done by user.
 Secondly we think there is need for more atomicity.
-In fact, Sumatra gather the metadata about the execution and store it at the end of the execution, which can have many disavantages generaly when the simulation process dies or the sumatra instance dies.
+In fact, Sumatra gather the metadata about the execution and store it at the end of the execution, which can have many disadvantages generally when the simulation process dies or the Sumatra instance dies.

 To integrate the cloud API and fully comply to the simple requirement just